scipipe/scipipe/docs/index.md

 Please follow the commit history closely for any API updates if you have code already written in SciPipe (Let us know if you need any help in migrating code to the latest API).

-## Benefits

-Some key benefits of SciPipe, that are not always found in similar systems:

-- **Intuitive behaviour:** SciPipe operates by flowing data (files) through a network of channels and processes, not unlike the conveyor belts and stations in a factory.
-- **Flexible:** Processes that wrap command-line programs or scripts, can be combined with processes coded directly in Golang.
-- **Custom file naming:** SciPipe gives you full control over how files are named, making it easy to find your way among the output files of your workflow.
-- **Portable:** Workflows can be distributed either as Go code to be run with `go run`, or as stand-alone executable files that run on almost any UNIX-like operating system.
-- **Easy to debug:** As everything in SciPipe is just Go code, you can use some of the available debugging tools, or just `println()` statements, to debug your workflow.
-- **Supports streaming:** Can stream outputs via UNIX FIFO files, to avoid temporary storage.
-- **Efficient and Parallel:** Workflows are compiled into statically compiled code that runs fast.
-SciPipe also leverages pipeline parallelism between processes as well as task parallelism when there are multiple inputs to a process, making efficient use of multiple CPU cores.

 ## Known limitations